KUSUMAJOGARAO/KUSUMAJOGARAO/README.md

 ### 🌐About Me

 ### Hey, I'm Kusuma! 👋

 Currently pursuing my BTech degree, I'm deeply passionate about coding and technology.
-### Here's a bit about me:
+### A Glimpse into My World:📝

 * 🌱 Currently learning and growing every day.
 * 👯 Studying BTech and fervently diving into coding.
 * 🚀 I'm working on projects to strengthen my skills in Python and web development using the MERN stack.